reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

           expiration: 6000
 ```

-Here, we have provided list of clusters since we have used two caches in our application: `product-cache` and `user-cache`.
+Here, we can provide list of clusters.
+Since we have used two caches in our application we have to specify both `product-cache` and `user-cache`.
 We have also provided different
 Time-To-Live(expiration) in seconds for both caches.
 In case we want a common expiration time for all the caches we can do so using `cloud.aws.elasticache.default-expiration`
 property.

+### Stack Name Approach

 If we are using CloudFormation to deploy our application stack in the AWS then one more approach exists for us.